babanomania/PiDash/README.md

   sudo apt purge -y nodejs.*
   ```

-- Install nodejs on your pi using the below command
+- Install git on your pi using the below command

   ```bash
   sudo apt update